-The Connecticut Digital Newspaper Project (CDNP) formed an advisory board which selected the following titles to be digitized during the 2013-2015 grant cycle:
+The Connecticut Digital Newspaper Project (CDNP) has selected the following titles to be digitized during the 2021-2023 grant cycle:

 Demonstrations of the newspaper databases can be arranged for your classroom, library, or professional association.